Vyro-Lab/soroban-orchestra/README.md

 # Soroban Band

-**A multi-contract integration test harness for Soroban smart contracts.**
+**A multi-contract integration test framework for Soroban smart contracts.**

 Band gives Soroban developers the ability to deploy, wire, and test complex multi-contract systems in a single, reproducible environment, with no manual boilerplate, no hand-rolled auth trees, and no guessing which cross-contract paths your tests actually cover.